MSP360 Products

 If you choose the IAM Role (MBS wizard) option, MSP360 Managed Backup will automatically create an AWS role for you with the minimum required permissions.

 For this, you will need to enter your AWS access key and secret key.
-(We do not save these credentials anywhere; they are used only once to create the role.)
+MSP360 uses these credentials to create the role but does not save them.

 To enter your access key and secret key, you should create a new AWS user in IAM in the AWS console and set the required permissions for the new user.
 You will then see both keys, which you need to copy and paste into the MSP360 Managed Backup console.